"African American Art" online information

 Tradition Redefined: The Larry and Brenda Thompson Collection of African American Art, January 30, 2011 - March 28, 2011 from Georgia Museum of Art.
 Accessed 3/14

-Urban Totems: The Communal Spirit of Black Murals by Michael D. Harris
+Urban Totems: The Communal Spirit of Black Murals by Michael D. Harris.
+[Link found to be expired as of 2015 audit.
+TFAO is saving the citation for use by researchers.]

 William H. Johnson: An American Modern, February 16, 2013 - May 12, 2013 from Georgia Museum of Art.
 Accessed 3/14